janiduw/TouristHelper/README.md

 Google Maps iOS SDK only exposes limited set of APIs to do a location search.
 Therefore I used made requests to the Google Maps Web services.
 Google Maps iOS SDK was mainly used for Map rendering.

-#### TouristHelperCore

-These are the advantages of extracting core services onto a separate framework.

-* Improves testability
-* Makes core functionality reusable between future applications